SamiyaVawda1/SamiyaVawda1/README.md

 I'm a graduate/junior Software Developer with experience building **full-stack and mobile applications** using **C#, ASP.NET Core, Azure and Kotlin**.
 I believe in clean back-end systems, scalable cloud architecture and products that have a real-world impact.

-I’ve delivered **cloud-hosted webites and apps that utilize RESTful APIs and payment integrations** used by real users and organisations — always with a focus on reliability, maintainability, and impact.
+I’ve delivered **cloud-hosted webites and apps that utilize RESTful APIs and payment integrations** used by real users and organisations with a focus on reliability, maintainability and impact.

 ---